LucaBrescia/LucaBrescia/README.md

 - Currently, i'm pursuing the MD in electronics.
 - Working as firmware developer.
-- Favourite programming languages C, Python, VB.net
+- Favourites programming languages C, Python, VB.net
 - Sometimes i work on some Java and Kotlin projects
+- SQL knowledge.
 - I'm trying to learn the basic of frontend dev to make my own portfolio page.

 ### It's only about work and have fun! :)